Skip to content

 0.5 / 1

-The company only commits to pay the Regional Minimum Wage (UMR), no commitment to pay the living wage was found.
+The company only commits to pay the Regional Minimum Wage (UMR).
+A commitment to pay a living wage to all employees is not reported.

 • N